Physical, disc-based games are not dead yet, as a new study finds that most gamers still prefer physical games to digital downloads.

 Although digital releases appear to be the future of the gaming sector, an NPD report has revealed that almost three quarters of gamers still prefer to get something physical when splashing cash on the latest gaming releases.

-Highlighted within the consumer research group’s Core Gaming 2014 report, the study – which questioned 7,927 US gamers – found that when prices are identical, 74 per cent of gamers still prefer disc-based offerings.
+Highlighted within the consumer research group’s Core Gaming 2014 report, the study – which questioned 7,927 US gamers – found that

 Despite the continued preference for physical games, the study has shown that during the past 12 months, more gamers have been switching across to digital releases.